 The Together Initiative is committed to protecting and respecting your privacy.
-This policy explains when, why and what personal information we collect about people who visit our website, complete our surveys or sign up to hear more from us.
-It explains how we use your data, the conditions under which we may disclose it to others and how we keep it secure.
+This Privacy Statement explains how and why we collect your personal information when you visit our website, complete our surveys or sign up to hear more from us.
+It also explains how we use your data, the conditions under which we may disclose it to others and how we keep it secure.

 Who we are?

-What type of information is collected from you?
+What type of personal information is collected from you?